E-hon: Notable e-hon

+Under Tokugawa rule, the shogunate showed little initiative in promoting publishing.
+In 1603, it banned the import and reproduction of missionary works and by the early 1700s officials had also prohibited the publishing of current events, unauthorized calendars, erotics, depictions of the pleasure quarters and gossip about samurai.
+Only Confucian, Buddhist, Shinto, medical and poetic works were allowed.
+Censorship measures were unevenly enforced and largely ineffective.
+Despite these restrictions, a vibrant culture of print publishing continued to flourish, with publishers and readers finding ways to produce and circulate popular texts.
+This period thus saw the coexistence of official control and a thriving, dynamic literary marketplace.
 In 1790 the Tokugawa shogunate introduced severe censorship laws for publishers.
 They targeted "luxurious" works and for a while publishers ceased production of color woodblock-printed books.

 The famous ukiyo-e artist Hokusai worked on dozens of e-hon early in his career.
 In 1814 the first volume of his Hokusai manga was published which featured hundreds of drawings colored with gray and rose pink tones.
 Its popularity with multiple subsequent volumes appears to have influenced other publishers to use a simplified palette of subdued color.
 One of the finest ehon works is his 100 Views of Mount Fuji released in 1834–1835 in two volumes by Nishimuraya Yohachi with extremely fine carving by the workshop of Egawa Tomekichi and exquisite grey gradations (bokashi).
 It is seen as the pinnacle of monochrome printing.

 Nara-ehon

 Nara picture books, or Nara-ehon, are lavishly handmade illustrated manuscripts which date from the mid-16th century to the late 17th-century.
 The contents of these manuscripts consists mostly of otogi-zōshi which are short narratives concerning war epics, folklore or Shinto and Buddhist legends.
 Nara-ehon loosely refers to manuscripts that are either in book or scroll formats.
 The term is believed to emanate from illustrators who came from major Buddhist temples in and around the Nara region, such as Tōdai-ji and Kōfuku-ji or the Kasuga-taisha.
 The manuscripts are decorated with ink, colour pigments, gold, as well as silver-decorated endleaves.
 When the amount of commissions from the nobility at these temples declined, the artists left for Kyoto to set up studios and took orders for work, similar to local painters.